How do you rank this school among ALL other schools?

 Just by chance I had 4 grad students interviewing me (because some of them just happened to be there) and that was slightly overwhelming.
 However, it allowed me ample time to observe their interaction with each other.
 Also, I felt stupid for not knowing some of their faculty.

-Applicants generally found the interview process to be very personal and informal, emphasizing the importance of being oneself and honest during the interaction.
-They appreciated the supportive environment, generous funding, and specific focus of the programs they interviewed for, suggesting a strong emphasis on fit and alignment with the program's values and goals.
+Applicants generally found the interview process to be very personal and informal, emphasizing the importance of being oneself and showing honesty.
+They appreciated the supportive environment, location, and generous funding, while also highlighting the specific nature of the program and the need for a good fit both in terms of personality and program requirements.

 **For Developmental Psych PhD**